suncoast-devs/handbook/assignments/spit-and-polish.md

 ---
 title: Spit and Polish
-tags: ["recovery"]
+tags: ['recovery']
 ---

 Your GitHub repository will be part of your portfolio and you will likely link to it from your portfolio.

 Creating a clean looking README is as important for a project as having nice clean code.

 Here are some examples of great READMEs: